Claudia O'Doherty

-Claudia O'Doherty (born 29 November 1983) is an Australian actress, writer, and comedian.
+Claudia O'Doherty is an Australian actress, writer, and comedian.
 She won the 2009 Melbourne Fringe Best Comedy Award and the Brisbane Comedy Festival Award for her debut show Monsters of the Deep 3D.
 She has appeared in several films and TV series, including starring roles in Love and Killing It.

 Early life and education

-Claudia O'Doherty was born 29 November 1983 in Sydney, New South Wales, Australia.
-Her father is Mental As Anything band member and artist Reg Mombassa (born Chris O'Doherty).
+Claudia O'Doherty is the daughter of Mental As Anything band member and artist Reg Mombassa (born Chris O'Doherty).

 She attended SCEGGS Darlinghurst and the University of Sydney.
-At the University, she participated in the Arts Revue and met Nick Coyle and Charlie Garber, with whom she began writing and performing under the name Pig Island.
+At university, she participated in the Arts Revue and met Nick Coyle and Charlie Garber, with whom she began writing and performing under the name Pig Island.